Filing for Disability in Oregon

 Telephone: (866) 964-6291

-If you have been working with the Social Security office in Pendleton, your hearing office is:
+If you've been working with the Social Security office in Pendleton, your hearing office is:

 714 N Iron Bridge Way, Ste 200